ucbrise/flor/CIDR.md

 ### Putting it all together

-Let's look at how all these pieces fit together in a real ML application.
+Finally Let's look at how all these pieces fit together in a real ML application.
 Here's our complete pipeline as defined in the Makefile:

 ```Makefile
 process_pdfs: $(PDFS) pdf_demux.py